Hope Ranch, California: Access

 The local homeowner's association manages the properties of private roads, bridle trails, and the private beach.
 Since Hope Ranch is in unincorporated Santa Barbara County, law enforcement falls under the jurisdiction of the Santa Barbara County Sheriff's Office.
 The private regions additionally have a local "Hope Ranch Patrol," who have only limited law enforcing powers.
 This group is controlled by the board of Hope Ranch and is in no way connected to either the City of Santa Barbara Police Department or the Santa Barbara County Sheriff's Office.

 The main stretch of road through Hope Ranch is Las Palmas/Marina Drive, a palm tree-lined stretch of roadway along which runs the coastal bike route.
 Hope Ranch is home to La Cumbre Country Club and Laguna Blanca School, an independent day school, which was founded in 1933.

 In addition to being one of the most expensive neighborhoods in Santa Barbara, Hope Ranch is one of the wealthiest areas in California; the median home price was $2.61 million in 2006.
-Houses with ocean views generally list for at least $5 million, with oceanfront properties going for $25 million and more.
+Houses with ocean views generally listed then for at least $5 million, with oceanfront properties going for $25 million and more.